Interest rates rise to 1% - the highest level in 13 years

 According to Moneyfacts, the average standard variable rate stood at 4.41% in November last year and is now 4.78%, but it’s not too late to try and curb the rate rises.

-“Borrowers sitting on a variable rate may want to lock into a competitive fixed-rate mortgage deal to protect themselves from rising interest rates, perhaps sooner rather than later, with the average two-year fixed rate surpassing 3.00%,” said Rachel Springall, finance expert at Moneyfacts.co.uk (opens in new tab).
+“Borrowers sitting on a variable rate may want to lock into a competitive fixed-rate mortgage deal to protect themselves from rising interest rates, perhaps sooner rather than later, with the average two-year fixed rate surpassing 3.00%,” said Rachel Springall, finance expert at Moneyfacts.co.uk.

 Looking to remortgage?
 Check out our article on the latest remortgage deals.